stjude/fuzzion2/README.md

 interest, e.g., fusions, ITD (internal tandem duplication) boundaries, or other targets.

-#### File format
+#### File Format

 A pattern file is formatted as tab-delimited text with a header line.
 Two columns must be present in the file:

 * "pattern" contains the pattern identifier.
-In our pattern set this is the gene pairing with a numbered suffix, e.g. BCR-ABL1-01 (note that these identifiers are not stable between releases).
+In our pattern set this is the gene pairing with a numbered suffix, e.g., BCR-ABL1-01 (note that these identifiers are not stable between releases).
 * "sequence" contains the sequence spanning the breakpoint.
 A single pair of brackets is used in each sequence to indicate the boundaries of the breakpoint.
 Two types of brackets may be used, square brackets ("]" and "[") for fusions, and curly brackets ("}" and "{") for ITD boundaries.
-The right or closing bracket appears first, marking the end of the sequence upstream of the breakpoint (e.g. the first gene fusion partner), followed by the left or opening bracket indicating the start of the sequence downstream of the breakpoint (e.g. the second fusion gene partner).
+The right or closing bracket appears first, marking the end of the sequence upstream of the breakpoint (e.g., the first gene fusion partner), followed by the left or opening bracket indicating the start of the sequence downstream of the breakpoint (e.g., the second fusion gene partner).
 Sequence may optionally appear between brackets, indicating either interstitial sequence or a region of microhomology (i.e., a portion of the sequence that is ambiguous between the two sides of the breakpoint).
-If curly brackets are used, fuzzion2 will require at least one read to span the breakpoint.
+If curly brackets are used, `fuzzion2` will require at least one read to span the breakpoint.
 Flanking sequence of 400-500 nt on either side of the breakpoint is recommended, or whatever length is appropriate for your sequencing's insert size.

 Additional columns may also be added to the pattern file for any other desired information or annotations.
-Below is an example pattern sequence for a BCR-ABL1 fusion:
+Below is an example pattern sequence for a BCR-ABL1
+fusion:

 ```
 AGGGCGCCTTCCATGGAGACGCAGA][AGCCCTTCAGCGGCCAGTAGCATCT